Director: Bernard Rose

 With its depiction of a black man lynched by a white mob, housing projects and gang violence, Candyman feels more prescient than ever amidst the Black Lives Matter protest movement.
-It almost seems fitting (though for reasons which stem from tragic incidents) that Candyman is due to return in a “spiritual sequel” to the original film.
-It’s even more pertinent that the upcoming sequel has been developed by a black female director, Nia DaCosta, and black filmmaker Jordan Peele whose previous horror thrillers, Get Out and Us, also comment on race, class and identity.
+It almost seems fitting (though for reasons which stem from tragic incidents) that Candyman returns in a “spiritual sequel” to the original film.
+It’s even more pertinent that this sequel has been developed by a black female director, Nia DaCosta, and black filmmaker Jordan Peele whose previous horror thrillers, Get Out and Us, also comment on race, class and identity.

 The Candyman could have easily become a Blaxploitation monster single-mindedly haunting a white woman.
 Todd elevates the Candyman above this.
 He’s a tragic, romantic figure with a yearning for living on as a legend because his own life was forcibly taken from him.
 His desire to be with Helen because he believes she is the reincarnation of the love he lost his life for transcends the stereotype of the black monster’s lust for a white woman.